bigtenpredix.jpg

 7

 Hiring Dusty May away from FAU was one of the best coaching carousel moves of the offseason.
 May was a highly sought-after name in the coaching world because of what he did with FAU's program.
 May is in a great position to turn the Wolverines back into a Big Ten contender because of what he did in the transfer portal.
 Michigan added Ohio State's Roddy Gayle Jr., Yale's Danny Wolf, Auburn's Tre Donaldson, Alabama's Sam Walters, and his former player at FAU, Vladislav Goldin, and added four-star guard Justin Pippen, the son of NBA legend Scottie Pippen via high school recruiting.
-A top-five finish in the Big Ten should be on the table for May and company.
+A top-five finish in the Big Ten could be on the table for May and company.

 8